Bambusa

 Bambusa is a large genus of clumping bamboos.
 Most species of Bambusa are rather large, with numerous branches emerging from the nodes, and one or two much larger than the rest.
 The branches can be as long as 11 m (35 ft).

 They are native to Southeast Asia, South Asia, China, Taiwan, the Himalayas, New Guinea, Melanesia, and the Northern Territory of Australia.
 They are also reportedly naturalized in other regions, e.g. Africa, Americas, and various oceanic islands.

 Species

-Plants of the World Online includes:
+As of December 2025, Plants of the World Online accepts the following 151 species: